A Model U.S. National STEM Education Initiative for Grades 5-16

 NEW Flight Opportunity Starting September 2024 – We Invite Your Community to Come Aboard

-The National Center for Earth and Space Science Education, and the Arthur C. Clarke Institute for Space Education announce the 20th SSEP flight opportunity – SSEP Mission 19 to ISS – which provides for an experiment design competition Fall 2024, and a ferry flight for the selected flight experiments to ISS in Late Spring 2025.
-SSEP Mission 19 to ISS is currently the only SSEP flight opportunity available.
+The National Center for Earth and Space Science Education, and the Arthur C. Clarke Institute for Space Education announce the 22nd SSEP flight opportunity – SSEP Mission 20 to ISS – which provides for an experiment design competition early (January to March) 2025, and a ferry flight for the selected flight experiments to ISS in Fall 2025.
+SSEP Mission 20 to ISS is currently the only SSEP flight opportunity available.

 Time Available for Experiment Design: